-On May 17, 2017 the District settled its long-standing water rights lawsuit with various Indian bands.
-Per the terms of the Settlement Agreement, the District and the City of Escondido are responsible for all costs associated with maintaining and operating the local water system, as well as the cost of undergrounding a portion of a the Escondido Canal on the San Pasqual Indian Reservation which was required to be completed in May 17, 2023.
-The cost of the San Pasqual Undergrounding Project (SPUP) will be divided equally between the District and the City of Escondido.
-During fiscal year 2023, the SPUP was completed, and the District incurred \$19.5 million in expenses related to the SPUP, which included a \$2.1 million accrual for estimated remaining costs incurred but not yet invoiced to the District.
+On May 17, 2017, the District settled its long-standing water rights lawsuit with various Indian bands.
+Per the terms of the San Luis Rey Indian Water Rights Settlement Agreement, the District and the City of Escondido are responsible for all costs associated with maintaining and operating the local water system as well as the cost of undergrounding a portion of the Escondido Canal on the San Pasqual Indian Reservation, which was completed in the previous fiscal year.

-At June 30, 2023, the District has the following outstanding contract balances on two large projects:
+At June 30, 2024, the District has the following outstanding contract balance on one large project:

-- (1) \$2.7 million in construction contractor expenses for a reservoir replacement and pump station project. - (2) \$1.0 million in engineering consulting costs for a flume replacement alignment study.
+(1) \$3.2 million in construction contractor expenses for a reservoir rehabilitation project.